Some frequently asked questions by parents of students…

 CIY (Christ in Youth) Mix (grades 6-8) and Move (grades 9-12), the best week of the summer!
 Students are challenged through intense, interactive worship, dynamic preaching, small group study, and community building.

-We also have various day trips, retreats and overnight events to build faith, have fun and encourage community.
+We also have various day trips, retreats, and overnight events to build faith, have fun, serve, and encourage community.

-This past November we also offered an overseas mission trip where we lived out our faith by serving orphanages, homeless, and those less fortunate in El Salvador, where Discovery has a long lasting commitment and partnership.
+At times we offer an overseas mission trip where we livd out our faith by serving orphanages, homeless, and those less fortunate in El Salvador, where Discovery has a long lasting commitment and partnership.

 Does it cost money to be involved in this ministry?